Search The Glossary

 French in origin, a genre of long narrative poetry about medieval courtly culture and secret love.
 It triumphed in English with tales of chivalry such as Sir Gawain and the Green Knight and Geoffrey Chaucer’s “The Knight’s Tale” and Troilus and Criseyde.

-A poetic movement of the late 18th and early 19th centuries that turned toward nature and the interior world of feeling, in opposition to the mannered formalism and disciplined scientific inquiry of the Enlightenment.
-English poets such as William Wordsworth, Samuel Taylor Coleridge, John Keats, Percy Bysshe Shelley, and George Gordon, Lord Byron produced work that expressed spontaneous feelings, found parallels to their own emotional lives in the natural world, and celebrated creativity rather than logic.
-Browse more romantic poets.
+A poetic movement of the late 18th and early 19th centuries that turned toward nature and the interior world of feeling, in opposition to the mannered formalism and disciplined scientific inquiry of the Enlightenment era that preceded it.
+English poets such as William Wordsworth, Samuel Taylor Coleridge, John Keats, Percy Bysshe Shelley, and Lord Byron produced work that expressed spontaneous feelings, found parallels to their own emotional lives in the natural world, and celebrated creativity rather than logic.
+Browse more Romantic poets.

 Originating in France, a mainly octosyllabic poem consisting of between 10 and 15 lines and three stanzas.
 It has only two rhymes, with the opening words used twice as an unrhyming refrain at the end of the second and third stanzas.
 The 10-line version rhymes ABBAABc ABBAc (where the lower-case “c” stands for the refrain).
 The 15-line version often rhymes AABBA AABc AABAc.
 Geoffrey Chaucer’s “Now welcome, summer” at the close of The Parlement of Fowls is an example of a 13-line rondeau.